Decumulation

 Transitioning from the accumulation phase to the decumulation phase requires portfolio rebalancing to manage risk and tax exposure.

-LifeYield aids in this process by providing an API for tax-efficient rebalancing across multiple accounts, in addition to on a single account.
+SEI LifeYield aids in this process by providing an API for tax-efficient rebalancing across multiple accounts, in addition to on a single account.
 Leveraging the tax advantages of different account types during rebalancing helps defuse those highly concentrated and risky positions while minimizing taxes.

 - Multi-Account Rebalancing: Most investors deal with multiple advisors, custodians, and accounts.
 Without multi-account rebalancing, asset allocation may be limited to individual account levels, leading to suboptimal outcomes and a mismatch between clients’ asset allocation and target risk tolerance.

-LifeYield, as a pioneer in household-level rebalancing, offers solutions for optimized asset allocation, asset location, tax harvesting, and tax-aware transitions.
+SEI LifeYield, as a pioneer in household-level rebalancing, offers solutions for optimized asset allocation, asset location, tax harvesting, and tax-aware transitions.

 - Optimal Retirement Income Sourcing: The transition from accumulation to decumulation is a critical phase for clients, involving significant decisions about income sourcing and sequencing in retirement.
 Various considerations arise, such as annuitization timing, Social Security, Roth conversions, required minimum distributions, and more.
 Relying solely on the “4% Rule” is inadequate for this task.

-LifeYield Retirement Income Sourcing assists advisors in creating personalized withdrawal plans at the household level.
+SEI LifeYield Retirement Income Sourcing assists advisors in creating personalized withdrawal plans at the household level.
 It considers factors such as annuitization timing, Social Security, Roth conversions, required minimum distributions (RMDs), and more.
 By creating a strategic roadmap for asset sales and benefit streams, it ensures clients have sufficient funds to meet their financial goals while minimizing unnecessary taxes throughout their life expectancy.

-By incorporating these strategies and utilizing tools like LifeYield, advisors can help clients optimize their decumulation plans, minimize tax liabilities, and enhance their overall financial outcomes in retirement.
+By incorporating these strategies and utilizing tools like SEI LifeYield, advisors can help clients optimize their decumulation plans, minimize tax liabilities, and enhance their overall financial outcomes in retirement.

-LifeYield, through its Retirement Income Sourcing API, offers valuable support in developing and communicating a tax-efficient decumulation plan to clients.
+SEI LifeYield, through its Retirement Income Sourcing API, offers valuable support in developing and communicating a tax-efficient decumulation plan to clients.
 Here’s how it helps:

 Quantifying Tax Efficiency

-LifeYield’s APIs utilize planning inputs to generate decumulation plans that prioritize tax efficiency.
+SEI LifeYield’s APIs utilize planning inputs to generate decumulation plans that prioritize tax efficiency.
 It quantifies the monetary value of tax efficiency by incorporating strategies such as asset location, withdrawals, required minimum distributions (RMDs), Roth conversions, product choices, and Social Security optimization.
-By demonstrating the potential tax savings associated with these strategies, LifeYield helps advisors build a solid foundation for a secure and prosperous retirement for their clients.
+By demonstrating the potential tax savings associated with these strategies, SEI LifeYield helps advisors build a solid foundation for a secure and prosperous retirement for their clients.

 “What-If” Scenarios and Multiple Options

-LifeYield’s Retirement Income Sourcing enables advisors to address “what-if” scenarios with clients.
+SEI LifeYield’s Retirement Income Sourcing enables advisors to address “what-if” scenarios with clients.
 It provides multiple options for determining the sequence of tax-smart withdrawals over time, allowing advisors to explore different strategies and their impact on taxes.
 This helps clients gain a better understanding of the implications of various choices and make informed decisions about their retirement income.

 Tax Breakdown and Configuration